Man pointing at laptop

 Confidence plays a powerful role in economic performance.
 The more confident customers are in their financial security, the more likely they are to spend.

-On the other side of the coin, the more confident business owners are in future demand and stable economic conditions, the more they're inclined to invest and expand.
+On the flip side, the more confident business owners are in future demand and stable economic conditions, the more they're inclined to invest and expand.

 Lower borrowing costs